quietpinguin/RTCTL/README.md

 This is an alternative to rncbc's famous rtirq and can be used, for example, to tweak the rtprio, scheduler and cpu affinity of hardware irqs.

+RTCTL is useful when 2 devices share a hard irq and both devices must be given priority.
+This is often the case with laptops.

 The files here have been adapted from the rtctl scripts used in RHEMGR installations.
 The original scripts are copyrighted (2007) by Red Hat, Inc. and are free software for copying according to the GNU GENERAL PUBLIC LICENSE.
 There is no warranty; not even for merchantability or fitness for a particular purpose.

 The scripts have been modified to: